-A. Yes!
-Idea Lab is open to all staff at Innovative libraries, not just system administrators.
+A. Anyone who uses Innovative software.
+Idea Lab is open to all staff at Innovative libraries, not just system administrators or IUG members.
 We welcome the perspectives of all users, from front-line staff to directors.
 Idea Lab will allow all Innovative customers to have direct input into Innovative product development, and we encourage Innovative libraries of all types across the globe to take advantage of Innovative’s commitment to this new process.

 - Visit Idea Lab at https://idealab.iii.com

 - On the Sign In page, scroll to the bottom where it says “New to Idea Lab?
 Please register by clicking on this LINK” and click on the LINK to create your account

 - Use your full business email address — the one associated with your Innovative library or consortium — as both your “Username” and your ‘Email’

 - Create a password that is at least six characters and contains at least one number and one letter – no special characters will be accepted

 - Once you have created an account, you should see open challenges on the “Activity” tab or “Challenge” tab.
 Just click on the challenge to get started!

 - You can edit your profile to add information about your primary Innovative Platform (Sierra/Millennium, Polaris, or Virtua), a profile avatar, and more

 Q. Can I use my Supportal or CSDirect login to access Idea Lab?

 A. Not at this time.
 We hope to enable integration between Supportal and Idea Lab in the future.